TeraBirb/trip-planner/README.md

 # Trip Planner

-The purpose of this application is to satisfy the requirements for the course D308 Mobile Application Development.

 This application allows users to add their planned vacations as well as any associated excursions within each vacation.
 Users may add, delete, or update vacations and excursions.